Updated: January 30, 2026

 DIY vs. Hiring a Pro

-With labor costs for roof shingle installation averaging just under $9,000, a DIY roof replacement might seem like a great option to save.
-Unfortunately, it’s not a good idea to replace your own roof.
+With labor costs for roof shingle installation averaging just under $9,000, a DIY roof replacement can seem like a good way to save money.
+In reality, replacing your own roof is rarely a smart choice.

-While hiring a professional roofing contractor to install your new shingle roof is expensive, it’s definitely the best option to keep yourself safe, keep your home protected, and maximize your roof’s lifespan and your own peace of mind.
+While hiring a professional roofing contractor to install your new shingle roof is expensive, it’s the safest way to protect your home, preserve your warranty, and maximize your roof’s lifespan, along with your peace of mind.

 Ways to Save on Shingle Roof Costs

-Get multiple estimates: Getting at least three quotes for your new shingle roof can give you a better idea of what the average labor costs in your area are.
-You can then rule out roofers who have unusually high or low pricing, as both can be red flags of a less reputable installer.
+Get multiple estimates: Request at least three quotes to understand average labor costs in your area and avoid unusually high or low pricing, which can be a red flag.

-Consider rebates and incentives: You may be able to take advantage of rebates, tax credits, and other incentives if you install an energy-efficient roof in an extreme climate.
+Look into incentives and insurance coverage: Energy-efficient roofing materials may qualify for rebates, tax credits, or other incentives in certain climates.
 Check the Database of State Incentives for Renewables and Efficiency (DSIRE) and the Department of Energy’s information on cool roofs for more information.
+Insurance may also cover part of the cost if your roof was damaged by a covered event.

 FAQs

-On average, it will cost $14,500 to replace roof shingles if you go with a standard asphalt shingle roof and have an average 1,700-square-foot home with a simple gable roof.
-The price depends largely on size and the materials you choose, though, as per-square-foot costs can range from $3 for three-tab asphalt shingles up to $50 or more for solar shingles.
+On average, replacing roof shingles costs about $14,500 for a standard asphalt shingle roof on a 1,700-square-foot home with a simple gable design.
+Costs vary widely based on size and materials, with installed prices ranging from around $3 per square foot for three-tab asphalt shingles to $25 or more per square foot for premium options like solar shingles.